angular/components/src/material/schematics/ng-generate/m3-theme/README.md

 system variables (all prefixed with `--sys-`), or to include the `system-level-colors` and `system-level-typography` mixins which will generate the values based on your theme.

+The default prefix for system variables is `--sys-`.
+This prefix can be customized.
+For example, to change the prefix to `--md-sys-`, use the following configuration at the color or typography level:
+`system-prefix: md-sys`.

 ```scss
 @use '@angular/material' as mat;
 @use './path/to/my-theme';